Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q1:

 \subsection{Findings and Insights}

 We now present the results from our analysis as well as our findings and insights, which provide answers to the question ``Q1: \qone''.
 We start with the popularity and diversity of on-device ML among our collected apps, which echo the importance of model security and protection.
 We then compare model protection used in various apps.
 Especially, we draw observations on how model protection varies across different app markets and different ML frameworks.
 We also report our findings about the shared encrypted models used in different apps.
+In addition, we measured the adoption of GPU acceleration in ML apps and compared the use of remote models and on-device models to further reveal the trends of on-device model inference in mobile apps.

 \point{Popularity and Diversity of ML Apps} In total, we are able to collect 46,753 Android apps from Google Play, Tencent My App and 360 Mobile Assistant stores.
 Using \toolmxr, we identify \mlappnum apps that use on-device ML and have ML models deployed on devices, which accounts for \mlapprate of our entire app collection.